-Notice that Mr. DeGuerin handled the telling of the story up to the point where multi-billionaire Bob Durst was sitting on the bed at his $300-a-month apartment with his head
+Notice that Mr. DeGuerin handled the telling of the story up to the point where multi-millionaire Bob Durst was sitting on the bed at his $300-a-month apartment with his head

 in his hands and the dead body of Morris Black on the floor.
 Mr. Ramsey tells the second half of the story, including the unsettling facts that Durst dismembered Black's body and discarded it in Galveston Bay and that Durst fled the State of Texas after making bond.

 For educational purposes, I have edited the openings and made comments where relevant.